 This mantra is commonly carved onto rocks called Mani, or else written on paper or cloth pieces which can be seen throughout the road trip.
 It is said when an individual spins the wheel of the Gompa or when the wind strikes the hanging peace flags it has the same effect as reciting the mantra enabling those positive vibes around you.

 Ladakh’s population comprises of people from all the religions out of which locals are generally Tibetan Buddhists.
 It is thus, surrounded by many beautiful monasteries such as Thiksey, Shey, Hemis where one can offer prayers, take a glimpse of this different culture, or just meditate to connect to his/her inner soul.

 Our fellow wravelers took a city tour to all of these major monasteries and loved to gain knowledge and experience about this divine religion.

-One can see this statue from far away while travelling to Nubra and glance at its beauty.
-The entire monastery and the school is accessible and one should surely pay a visit to this amazing masterpiece.
-Another thing that make this statue special is the sunrise, during the sunrise you can witness a patch of sunrays just over the statue whereas the rest of the valley still waits to turn into gold.
+One can see this statue from far away while traveling to Nubra and glance at its beauty.
+The entire monastery and the school are accessible and one should surely pay a visit to this amazing masterpiece.
+Another thing that makes this statue special is the sunrise, during the sunrise you can witness a patch of sunrays just over the statue whereas the rest of the valley still waits to turn into gold.

 Cheers to all the wravelers out there #wravelerforlife.